lclevy/libcraw2/readme.md

 ### A C and Python framework for Canon Raw v2 hacking ###

-version 0.7, dec 2014
+version 0.8, dec 2018

 ## Origin ##

-Because I was curious about how my holidays pictures are written to the memory card by my Canon camera, I started to write the [Canon Raw v2 specification](http://lclevy.free.fr/cr2/ "Understanding What is stored in a Canon RAW .CR2 file, How and Why"), based on others' work.
+Because I was curious about how my holidays pictures are written to the memory card by my Canon camera, I started to write the [Canon Raw v2 specification](http://lclevy.free.fr/cr2/ "Understanding What is stored in a Canon RAW .CR2 file, How and Why"), based on others' work (Phil Harvey and Dave Coffin).

 But is was not enough to 'open' this proprietary format, the next obvious step is to write code that can be used by others to play with CR2 file content.
-Python is easy to write and elegant to read, and C is efficient, let's use the best mix of them!
+Python is easy to write and elegant to read, and C is efficient, let's use a mix of them!

 ## Design ##